Pharmacy First service – FAQs

 Q. Is there a cap on the number of consultations that can be carried out per month?

-From April 2024, an initial cap of 3,000 consultations per month per pharmacy will be put in place.
-From 1st October 2024, new caps will be introduced based on actual provision of clinical pathways consultations, designed to deliver 3 million consultations per quarter with any unused activity rolling forward to subsequent quarters of that financial year.
-The mechanism to set these caps will be agreed jointly by Community Pharmacy England, DHSC and NHS England and will be reviewed once we have data from actual service delivery.
+In April 2024, an initial cap of 3,000 consultations per month per pharmacy was put in place.
+From 1st October 2024, new caps were introduced based on actual provision of clinical pathways consultations, designed to deliver 3 million consultations per quarter with any unused activity rolling forward to subsequent quarters of that financial year.

 Q. Where a clinical pathway advises that the patient should return for a further consultation in certain circumstances (e.g. Sore throat FeverPAIN score 2 or 3) will another consultation fee be paid for the second consultation?